Ovawa/Ovawa/README.md

  👩🏾‍💻 A software engineer sharing my journey and learning in tech<br>
  👩🏾‍🎓 Currently studying computer science at the University of Namibia<br>
- 📊 Currently exploring the world of data analytics and machine learning 🤝🏾Open to do collaborations
+ 📊 Currently exploring the world of data analytics and machine learning <br>
+ 🤝🏾Open to do collaborations

 ![Vevangee's GitHub stats](https://github-readme-stats.vercel.app/api?username=Ovawa&show_icons=true&theme=radical)